 The Tools He’s Used On Me

-Here are tricks in Satan’s bag to which I am very perceptive in the people that I encounter.
+Here are tricks in Satan’s bag to which I am very perceptive in some of the people that I’ve encountered.

 After having each of these tactics used against me, I am alerted to the following signs:

-- Fear – Provoking fear so that you make irrational and foolish choices which end up undermining you.
+- Fear – Provoking fear so that you make irrational and foolish choices that end up undermining you.

 - Guilt – Making you feel guilty about something though you have no reason to feel guilty.
 For instance, Satan will attempt to make you feel guilty about things you’ve done in your past, from which you have grown years ago.